Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 Additional custom settings for the learning algorithm:

- - **Limit Iterations** (Boolean, False): If enabled, the "Number of iterations" will be taken into consideration.
+ - **Limit Iterations** (Boolean, False): If enabled, the "Number of Iterations" will be taken into consideration.
  - **Number of Iterations** (Integer, 20): Maximum number of iterations allowed in the training process.
 The higher this value is, the more accurate the muscle patches estimation will be and the longer the execution will take.
-    - This parameter is ignored if "Limit iterations" attribute is disabled.
+    - This parameter is ignored if "Limit Iterations" attribute is disabled.
 In that case, the training process will run until it achieves the most accurate solution.
     - Has a range of \[1, 1e^6^\]
  - **Number of Muscle Patches** (Integer, 79): Maximum number of muscle patches expected in the results.
     - Has a range of \[1, 1e^6^\]